Prohelion/prohelion.github.io/docs/Driver_Control/User_Manual/60_Software_Programming.md

 ## Schematics & Source Code

 Schematics and PCB component position overlays in PDF format are available for download on the Prohelion website.
-A zip file is also provided containing the default source code for the microcontroller, written in 'C' and available under a BSD open-source license.  ?? (todo)
+A zip file is also provided containing the default source code for the microcontroller, written in 'C' and available under a BSD open-source license.

 Please refer to these references if developing custom firmware for the driver controls.